New Wyoming LLC Law

 Sole member and multi-member LLC’s protected

-Wyoming has pioneered a new form of LLC that precludes creditors from any legal or equitable remedy other than a charging order against the LLC interest, even as to Single Member LLC’s.
+Wyoming has pioneered a new LLC protection that precludes creditors from any legal or equitable remedy other than a charging order against the LLC interest, even as to Single Member LLC’s.
 The charging order is the “exclusive remedy.”
 Other remedies, including foreclosure and a “court order for directions, accounts and inquiries” are not available and may not be ordered by a court.
 This new LLC protection law means that you do not have to have 2 or more members in the LLC to get the charging order protection!

 Wyoming’s law is better than other states.
 California allows a court to charge the LLC interest; appoint a receiver; order foreclosure; and make all other orders, directions, accounts and inquiries the judgment debtor might have made or the circumstances require.
 Nevada declares charging order to be the exclusive remedy, but gives the creditor rights of an assignee.
 Delaware provides for charging order as exclusive remedy, but then also provides that it constitutes a lien on the debtor’s LLC interest.
 Wyoming does not even allow a lien!

 Wyoming Law does not allow any room for interpretation

 Here is the complete new LLC law in regards to the charging order protection.
 You will note that it is short and sweet.
 It does not leave any room for legal interpretation: